thebrumby/HotWalletClaimer/README.md

     Follow the on-screen prompt to execute the suggested command if you are not superuser.

 - **Adding Sessions to PM2:**
-  - To add a Python script as a PM2 session, use the command below.
+  - If you choose to manually add then PM2 session, rather than have 'claim.py' add it, you can use the command below.
 This example starts a session named `firstWallet` which loads a previously saved `claim.py` session named `Wallet1`:

     ```bash
     pm2 start claim.py --name firstWallet -- Wallet1